Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Lobar bacterial pneumonia, or focal non-segmental pneumonia, or acute lobar inflammation of the lung lobes affecting part of its serous membrane (pleura) can be diagnosed as pleuropneumonia, although this definition is absent in the respiratory system class ICD-10.
+Lobar bacterial pneumonia, or focal non-segmental pneumonia, or acute croupous inflammation of the lobes of the lung, affecting part of its serous membrane (pleura) can be diagnosed as pleuropneumonia, although this definition is not included in the ICD-10 class of diseases of the respiratory system.

-Obviously, this is due to the fact that pleurisy — dry or pleural effusion — is most often seen as a consequence, that is, a complication of strepto-and staphylococcal pneumonia, which occurs, although not always, but in at least three to four cases of ten.
+Obviously, this is due to the fact that pleurisy – dry or with pleural effusion – is most often considered a consequence, that is, a complication of streptococcal and staphylococcal pneumonia, which occurs, although not always, but at least in three or four cases out of ten.

 Cause

-Inflammation of the lungs is provoked by infection, and the most common cause of the development of pleuropneumonia (lobar pneumonia) has always been considered and today is considered to be Streptococcus pneumoniae pneumococcus - α-hemolytic streptococcus, anaerobic (which is part of the nasopharyngeal microbiota in healthy people).
+Pneumonia is caused by infection, and the most common cause of pleuropneumonia (lobar pneumonia) has always been and is still considered to be pneumococcus Streptococcus pneumoniae - an α-hemolytic streptococcus, an anaerobe (which is part of the nasopharyngeal microbiota in healthy people).

-Clinical studies have identified other causes of pleuropneumonia, and these are pathogens such as:
+Clinical studies have identified other causes of pleuropneumonia, including pathogens such as:

-• encapsulated and non-encapsulated strains of Haemophilus influenzae (Pfeiffer sticks) - commensal bacteria of the upper respiratory tract;
+• encapsulated and non-encapsulated strains of Haemophilus influenzae (Pfeiffer bacilli) – a commensal bacterium of the upper respiratory tract;

-• Pseudomonas aeruginosa (Asean purulent bacillus), provoking nosocomial (intra-hospital) pneumonia;
+• Pseudomonas aeruginosa (blue pus bacillus), which causes nosocomial (hospital-acquired) pneumonia;

-Among the more rare infections, pulmonologists name aquatic non-spore-forming Gram-negative bacilli Legionella pneumophila, which inhalation can cause severe pneumonia (with a fatality rate of up to 7-8%), as well as Mycoplasma pneumonia.
-The bacterium M. Pneumoniae, spread by airborne droplets and by contact, usually causes a lung infection of the respiratory system, and the most common disease is tracheobronchitis.
-However, as practice shows, in pediatric patients, M. Pneumoniae plays a certain role in the development of community-acquired pneumonia (up to 56-59% of cases among children four to six years old).
+Among the rarer infections, pulmonologists name the aquatic non-spore-forming gram-negative bacilli Legionella pneumophila, which when inhaled can cause severe pneumonia (with a fatality rate of up to 7-8%), as well as Mycoplasma pneumonia.
+The bacterium M. pneumoniae, spread by airborne droplets and contact, usually causes mild respiratory infections, and the most common of these diseases is tracheobronchitis.
+However, as practice shows, in pediatric patients M. pneumoniae plays a certain role in the development of community-acquired pneumonia (up to 56-59% of cases among children aged four to six years).

-Pleuropneumonia can be the result of extensive parasitic invasions, in particular, ascariasis in children.
-See also - Causes of acute pneumonia in children.
+Pleuropneumonia may be a consequence of extensive parasitic invasions, in particular, ascariasis in children.
+Also read - Causes of acute pneumonia in children

 Risk factors

-Predisposing factors for the development of pleuropneumonia are the same as for any pneumonia, and among them are:
+The predisposing factors for the development of pleuropneumonia are the same as for any pneumonia, and include:

-• asymptomatic bacteriocarrier, in particular Streptococcus pneumoniae pneumococci (recorded in different parts of the world at levels from 13% to 87%);
+• asymptomatic carriage of bacteria, in particular, pneumococci Streptococcus pneumoniae (recorded in different parts of the world at levels ranging from 13% to 87%);

 • chronic diseases of the upper and lower respiratory tract, in particular, acute respiratory infections, tracheitis and bronchitis;